 We ran a full discovery process with ASPI’s ICPC team and described the audience as Quad-country policy makers.
 Discovery refined that into something more useful: a primary user set ranked by their actual impact on the platform’s success.

 International journalists came out on top.
 A single referenced visualisation in a Bloomberg or Wall Street Journal piece pulls more downstream traffic and credibility than weeks of organic search.
 Australian and US policy makers ranked second, the audience the research was actually built to inform.
-Other Quad-country policy makers ranked third.
-Private sector general managers running Asia Pacific operations for the big tech players (the Samsung-scale operators thinking about supply chain, talent, and where to put R&D investment) rounded out the priority set.

 The personas told us what each group needed from the platform.
 Journalists needed to embed and cite visualisations cleanly, with shareable URLs that preserved filter states.
 Policy makers needed to land somewhere that prompted the question they were trying to answer, rather than dumping them into a sea of controls.
 Private sector users were arriving with supply-chain and talent questions, not abstract curiosity.
 Every user group needed methodology transparency to trust the data enough to act on it.